turbonemesis/constitution/CONSTITUTION.md

 E. A "proposal" will only be allowed to be voted upon if the proposal has at least one (1) senate sponsor, in addition to the senate author.

-F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal, assuming a fifty percent quorum votes for or against its passage within a 48 hour timeframe. (each active voting member only has one vote)
+F. A "proposal" will only be considered a new approved "rule" once a simple majority of Senators vote for passage of the proposal, given a fifty percent quorum votes for or against the proposal's passage within a 48 hour timeframe of the initial vote. (each active voting member only has one vote)

-G. A historical record of all the votes cast and all the proposals voted on shall be kept up-to-date in github.
+G. A historical record of all votes cast and all proposals voted on shall be kept up-to-date in github somewhere.

-H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo and all stakeholders must immediately be notified of the new rule. [./rules/](./rules/)
+H. Any newly passed "proposals" shall immediately be merged into the "rules" folder within this repo and all stakeholders shall be immediately notified of the new rule(s). [./rules/](./rules/)

 ### Article VI - Constitutional Amendments